Table of Contents

 To a very large degree, VirtualBox is functionally identical on all of the host platforms, and the same file and image formats are used.
 This allows you to run virtual machines created on one host on another host with a different host operating system; for example, you can create a virtual machine on Windows and then run it under Linux.

-In addition, virtual machines can easily be imported and exported using the Open Virtualization Format (OVF, see the section called “Importing and exporting virtual machines”), an industry standard created for this purpose.
+In addition, virtual machines can easily be imported and exported using the Open Virtualization Format (OVF, see Section 1.14, “Importing and exporting virtual machines”), an industry standard created for this purpose.
 You can even import OVFs that were created with a different virtualization software.

 No hardware virtualization required.
 For many scenarios, VirtualBox does not require the processor features built into newer hardware like Intel VT-x or AMD-V. As opposed to many other virtualization solutions, you can therefore use VirtualBox even on older hardware where these features are not present.
-The technical details are explained in the section called “Hardware vs. software virtualization”.
+The technical details are explained in Section 10.3, “Hardware vs. software virtualization”.

 Guest Additions: shared folders, seamless windows, 3D virtualization.
 The VirtualBox Guest Additions are software packages which can be installed inside of supported guest systems to improve their performance and to provide additional integration and communication with the host system.
 After installing the Guest Additions, a virtual machine will support automatic adjustment of video resolutions, seamless windows, accelerated 3D graphics and more.
 The Guest Additions are described in detail in Chapter 4, Guest Additions.

 In particular, Guest Additions provide for "shared folders", which let you access files from the host system from within a guest machine.
-Shared folders are described in the section called “Shared folders”.
+Shared folders are described in Section 4.3, “Shared folders”.

 Great hardware support.
 Among others, VirtualBox supports: